North Korean nationality law: Naturalisation

-DPRK law prescribes that any person wishing to naturalise as a DPRK national should petition to the Supreme People's Assembly.
+DPRK law prescribes that any person wishing to naturalise as a DPRK national should petition the Supreme People's Assembly.
 As the SPA is a rubber-stamp legislature, actual naturalisation powers lie in whoever the Supreme Leader of North Korea is at the time.
 Naturalised North Koreans without Korean relatives would be granted the songbun "of foreign origin", and are not required to attend ideological training sessions.

 There are four main groups of naturalised North Koreans: Soviet Koreans, the Hwagyo, Japanese wives of repatriated Zainichi, and those who have been naturalised individually.